By far the best home improvement you can ever make is an improvement to the outside of your house.

 The type, and scope, of home improvements that can be made to a modern home is often less than an older property.
 This could be due to changes in more efficient building methods and more durable materials used today that were not available many years ago.

 The quality of house bricks on modern homes is arguably far better than in the Victorian times.

-This is why many older homes are rendered or pebbleashed outside, because that type of exterior wall surface covering was created to cover poor quality brickwork.
+This is why many older homes are rendered or pebbledashed outside, because that type of exterior wall surface covering was created to cover poor quality brickwork.

 Modern homes have less prospective home improvements available to them than older houses

-With modern homes (1960’s onwards) there is only so much you can do to them as they were not really designed to be chopped and changed at will.
+With modern homes (1960’s onward) there is only so much you can do to them as they were not really designed to be chopped and changed at will.